The insulin receptor functions normally in Chinese hamster ovary cells after truncation of the C terminus

 Fingerprint

-Dive into the research topics of 'The insulin receptor functions normally in Chinese hamster ovary cells after truncation of the C terminus'.
+Dive into the research topics of 'The insulin receptor functions normally in chinese hamster ovary cells after truncation of the C terminus'.
 Together they form a unique fingerprint.

 Cite this